Updated: December 9, 2025

 In the major cities, you’ll find many bike rental shops, but it is also very popular to use Gira, a bike-sharing app that is incredibly popular in Lisbon and which now has a hoard of electric bikes that makes navigating the city – and the city’s hills – pretty easy.
 There are also many different electric scooters that you can use to get around easily, just be careful of the traffic.

-Biking has also become a popular hobby, with many heading to the natural park of Monsanto, on the outskirts of Lisbon, to enjoy a weekend ride, or else cycling along the Portuguese Riveira where you’ll be able to enjoy splendid views of the Tagus River and the impressive Ponte 25 de Abril bridge.
+Biking has also become a popular hobby, with many heading to the natural park of Monsanto, on the outskirts of Lisbon, to enjoy a weekend ride, or else cycling along the Portuguese Riviera, where you’ll be able to enjoy splendid views of the Tagus River and the impressive Ponte 25 de Abril bridge.

 Airports in Portugal